I'm New (Common Questions)

 Where and when are your worship services held?

-We are worshiping in person, and wearing face masks due to Coronavirus Covid-19.
+We are worshiping in person.
 Sunday service lasts about an hour.
 We meet every Sunday at 11:00 AM.
 We are located right off of Route 17 in Bealeton at 10513 Old Marsh Rd, Bealeton, VA 22712.
 Please see our home page for more information.

 What is worship like?

-While our church embraces many forms of worship, we also embrace the mystery and transcendence of liturgy, the sacraments of baptism and communion, and the use of symbol in worship.
-We believe that just as multi-media helps give praise and adoration to God, so do these time-tested means of worship.
+We embrace the mystery and transcendence of liturgy, the sacraments of baptism and communion, and the use of symbol in worship.
+We believe that just as multi-media helps give praise and adoration to God, so does time-tested means of worship.
 So if you attend one of our worship services you will see us use candles, celebrate the Lord's Supper and pray the Lord's Prayer.

 We believe that in the context of worship such as this, that the Holy Spirit can move in powerful ways to touch both believers and those searching.